FHantke/brave-browser-wiki/Patching-Chromium.md

 ## Subclass and override

-When you can't make a change directly in existing brave-core code, it's often best to simply override a Chromium class, possibly add a `friend` member to your base class for your subclass.
-Change the instance creation to use your class, and provide an override for the function.
-If the function is not `virtual`, you can patch to make it virtual.
+When you can't make a change directly in existing brave-core code, it's often best to simply subclass a Chromium class, and override the functions needed.

+You will need to patch (see the below documentation) for some small trivial things in this case:
+- Create instances of your class instead of the Chromium class.
+- Possibly add a `friend` member to the base class you're subclassing.
+- Possibly add a `virtual` keyword to functions you'd like to subclass.

 ## Using the preprocessor to use base implementations inside override files